wahyd4/knowledge/README.md

 # The IT things I learned

+It helps me:

+* Master knowledge
-A mind mapping chart to record the things that I learned.
+* Summarize the things I know and learned
+* Good for interview
+* Share the good things to you